nikiibayat/TCP-over-UDP/README.md

 ### TCP Server Socket
 Students are asked to complete this class in TCPServerSocketImpl.java, there are two methods in TCPServerSocketImpl that students have to complete: accept and close.<br />
-Server waits on the assigned port for a client to send syn packet, handshake should be implemented in accept method and **must** be reliable.
-If asked on the project instructions, then the server should be able to support Multiplexing/Demultiplexing.<br />
+Server waits on the assigned port for a client to send syn packet, handshake should be implemented in accept method and **must** be reliable, also implementing tcp flags for this part is mandatory.
+If asked on the project instructions, then the server should be able to support Multiplexing and Demultiplexing.<br />
 the **close** method should be implemented as specified in each semester's project instruction.
 If asked, then the protocol of closing connection in TCP should be implemented here.

 ## Getting Started